GameAnalytics launches GameIntel market intelligence platform

 It monitors the top 500 charts (hourly) for free and paid games, it shows views for global hits and top performing publishers, it has a searchable database of more than 220,000 games, and it has performance and usage estimates for top games.
 It has the trending games over past day, week and month, recently released, upcoming and soft launch titles, and hundreds of data points per game including themes, art style, mechanics.

-It also has precise sub-genres and searchable metadata.
+It also has precise subgenres and searchable metadata.

 When GameAnalytics released the Benchmarks+ platform in 2019, it provided aggregated usage data for metrics such as retention, engagement, monetization and advertising.
 The Benchmarks+ service will now remain active as a feature bundle within the wider GameIntel platform, making it possible for game developers to unlock both services with a single account.

-GameIntel users can access a number of key usage insights across all games, including: Installs, DAU and Retention across D1, D7 and D30.
+GameIntel users can access a number of key usage insights across all games, including: Installs, DAU and Retention across D1, D7, and D30.

-The 140,000 monitored games are played by an average of 1.7 billion monthly players for more than 20 billion unique monthly sessions.
+The 140,000 monitored games are have an average of 1.7 billion monthly players for more than 20 billion unique monthly sessions.
 The estimation models are powered by GameAnalytics network data.
 GameAnalytics was founded in 2012 by Danish serial entrepreneur, Morten Wulff, who today remains the chairman of the company.
 The company raised $8 million and it was acquired by mobile advertising company Mobvista in 2016.

 For a limited time, new users will get access to a special discount of up to 40% for the launch.